MarginallyClever/Robot-Overlord-App/README.txt

 Please visit the forums
 https://marginallyclever.com/forum

-## Special thanks ##

-Makelangelo is derived from the work of Paul Fisher.
-It is largely inspired by "Hektor":http://hektor.ch/ by Jürg Lehni and Uli Franke.

-This file was downloaded from https://github.com/MarginallyClever/Makelangelo/
+This file was downloaded from https://github.com/i-make-robots/Arm5